xoopscube/i18n-language/README.md

 According to Software without frontiers, the design aspects to consider when internationalizing a product are "data encoding, data and documentation, software construction, hardware device support, user interaction"; while the key design areas to consider when making a fully internationalized product from scratch are "user interaction, algorithm design and data formats, software services, documentation".

 Translation is typically the most time-consuming component of language localization.

+## Locale ID
+A locale is a specific geographical, political, or cultural region.
+The most commonly used locale ID consists of two parts: language code and country code.
+For example, en-US, en-AU, and zh-CN are all valid locale IDs that have both language codes and country codes.
+Because specifying a country code in locale ID is optional, locale IDs such as en, zh, and sk are also valid.
+See the ICU website for more information about using locale IDs - http://userguide.icu-project.org/locale